kredimx/react-assessment/README.md

 4. What is callback hell?

-5. What is event loop
+5. What is event loop.

 #### ReactJS